hnolCol/mitocube-backend/src/config/settings/README.md

 description : str = "MitoCube offers protein-centric searches to explore the expression of a protein in all acquired proteomic datasets." allowed_email_domains : List[str] = ["@cool-domain.de"]

+frontend_build : DirectoryPath = "/.../dist" #front end build that includes the index.html for the frontend build frontend_build_assets : DirectoryPath .

 #token settings
 jwt_key : SecretStr #make it very long and random